It may be getting darker this month, but New York City’s Hindu population is about to light things up for Diwali.

-Hindu populations in India and other countries celebrate Diwali by lighting candles and lamps all over homes, buildings and temples; decorating floors with rangoli, an art form where intricate patterns are created with rice, sand and dried flowers, and participating in prayers.
+Hindus, Sikhs, Buddhists and Jains in India and other countries celebrate Diwali by lighting candles and lamps throughout homes, buildings and temples; decorating floors with rangoli, an art form where intricate patterns are created with rice, sand and dried flowers, and participating in prayers.

-Diwali is also marked by large family feasts with lots of sweets.
-And several Indian restaurants and chefs in NYC are serving special menus and dishes in honor of the holiday.
+It is also marked by large family feasts with lots of sweets.
+Several Indian restaurants and chefs in NYC are taking part by serving special menus and dishes in honor of the holiday.

 Snacks and sweets at Rahi

 Chef Chintan Pandya will be offering snacks and desserts Nov.
 7-10, including Delhi pakodi chaat ($13), a lentil dumpling mixed with chickpeas and sweet yogurt with mint chutney; shrikhand ($9), a sweet yogurt dish with rose petal jam, pistachios and sweet mathri; paneer pasanda ($26) made from cottage cheese and mint chutney in Korma sauce folded into a mini sandwich; and lamb raan ($39), which is a slow-cooked lamb leg with masala onion, gravy and roti.
 (60 Greenwich Ave., West Village, 212-373-8900, rahinyc.com)

 A family-style feast at The Bombay Bread Bar